-Spending most of her time living with her grandmother in Derbyshire, De Lisle writes that 'Arbella was trapped in eternal childhood, with no prospect of a husband, and increasingly obsessed with the stories her grandmother had told her of her parents' secret marriage and the marriage of her mother's godparent, Katherine Grey.'2 To plan her escape from Hardwick and her grandmother, it was to one of Katherine Grey's grandsons that Arbella now turned.
+Spending most of her time living with her grandmother in Derbyshire, De Lisle writes that 'Arbella was trapped in eternal childhood, with no prospect of a husband, and increasingly obsessed with the stories her grandmother had told her of her parents' secret marriage and the marriage of her mother's godparent, Katherine Grey.'

+To plan her escape from Hardwick and her grandmother, it was to one of Katherine Grey's grandsons that Arbella now turned.
 However, Arbella's links to the Grey family began long before this.

 Bess had been a lady in waiting to Frances Grey (eldest daughter of Mary Tudor, youngest sister of Henry VIII).
-Bess's second marriage to William Cavendish had taken families were also joined through the role of godparent with 'at least four members of the Grey family' playing this role to Bess's children.5 A portrait of Frances's daughter Jane (the nine day queen), is listed in the 1566 inventory of Chatsworth6, which Bess kept 'in her bedchamber...for the rest of her life.'7 Katherine Grey, Jane's younger sister, who under the terms of Henry VIII's will was heir to Elizabeth, secretly married Edward Seymour, nephew of Henry's Queen Jane, with Edward's sister Jane, as witness.
+Bess's second marriage to William Cavendish had taken place at Bradgate

+Park (home of the Greys) in 1547.
+The two families were also joined through the role of godparent with 'at least four members of the Grey family' playing this role to Bess's children.

+A portrait of Frances's daughter Jane (the nine day queen), is listed in the 1566 inventory of Chatsworth, which Bess kept 'in her bedchamber...for the rest of her life.'

+Katherine Grey, Jane's younger sister, who under the terms of Henry VIII's will was heir to Elizabeth, secretly married Edward Seymour, nephew of Henry's Queen Jane, with Edward's sister Jane, as witness.
 While Edward was abroad, Katherine discovered she was pregnant and when the angry Queen found out, both were sent to the Tower.
 Unable to locate the priest and with their only witness dead, they could not to prove the legality of their marriage and it was declared invalid.
-Their son, Edward was born in the Tower in September 15618, followed by a second son, Thomas in February 15639.
-After which the couple were placed under house arrest at different locations and never saw
+Their son, Edward was born in the Tower in September 1561, followed by a second son, Thomas in February 15639.
+After which the couple were placed under house arrest at different locations and never saw each other again.